The Haunting of M. Night Shyamalan

 Four words that became a global catchphrase, a meme before memes existed, the line whispered in school corridors like a secret initiation ritual.
 Entire generations grew up quoting a traumatised child as if it were small talk.

 Then there’s the twist — not his invention, but definitely his curse.
 For years, any film with a surprise ending was compared to him, fairly or not.
-The association stuck long after he tried to shake it off, and eventually he rebelled against it — shrinking his reveals, muting the spectacle, treating the twist like punctuation instead of purpose.
+The association stuck long after he tried to shake it off.
+Eventually he stopped shaking and started shrinking the reveals deliberately — treating the twist like punctuation rather than purpose, a comma rather than a full stop.

 Shyamalan’s career isn’t a rise, a fall, or a comeback — it’s a haunting.
 A 25-year encounter between a filmmaker and the monster he accidentally summoned at 28.